ethereum/consensus-specs/specs/core/0_beacon-chain.md

 | `EMPTY_SIGNATURE` | `[bytes48(0), bytes48(0)]` | - |

 * For the safety of crosslinks `TARGET_COMMITTEE_SIZE` exceeds [the recommended minimum committee size of 111](https://vitalik.ca/files/Ithaca201807_Sharding.pdf); with sufficient active validators (at least `EPOCH_LENGTH * TARGET_COMMITTEE_SIZE`), the shuffling algorithm ensures committee sizes at least `TARGET_COMMITTEE_SIZE`.
 (Unbiasable randomness with a Verifiable Delay Function (VDF) will improve committee robustness and lower the safe minimum committee size.)
-* 4 withdrawals per cycle means that eg. if a 1/3 subset of 10 million ETH equivocate to cause a safety failure and all withdraw immediately, they will be able to leave in `3333333 / 32 / 4 = 26042` epochs, or 10 million seconds ~= 4 months.
+* 4 withdrawals per epoch means that eg. if a 1/3 subset of 10 million ETH equivocate to cause a safety failure and all withdraw immediately, they will be able to leave in `3333333 / 32 / 4 = 26042` epochs, or 10 million seconds ~= 4 months.

 ### Deposit contract